Brian Bennett (cricketer)

-Brian John Bennett (born 10 November 2003) is a Zimbabwean cricketer who plays for Zimbabwe internationally in all three formats of the game.
+Brian John Bennett (born 10 November 2003) is a Zimbabwean International cricketer who plays for Zimbabwe in all formats of the game.
 His twin brother David Bennett is also a professional cricketer.

 Early life

 Brian Bennett was born in Harare, Zimbabwe, the son of Kelly Bennett, a blueberry farmer.
 He is a twin, with his brother David Bennett.
-Both brothers attended Peterhouse Boys’ School in Marondera, the alma matter of cricketers such as Gary Ballance and Ryan Burl.
+Both brothers attended Peterhouse Boys’ School in Marondera, the alma mater of cricketers such as Gary Ballance and Ryan Burl.
 During their school years, Peterhouse regularly participated in a cricket festival hosted by Kingswood College in South Africa.
 Following their graduation, their father arranged for them to spend a bridging year at Kingswood College, where they received further cricket training.

 Career

 Bennett was included alongside his twin brother David in Zimbabwe national under-19 cricket team for the 2022 Under-19 Men's Cricket World Cup.
 In fact, Bennett was appointed as the vice-captain of the Zimbabwean squad ahead of the 2022 Under-19 Cricket World Cup.
-He had a prolific tournament with the bat, where he ended up the 2022 edition of the Under-19 World Cup on a higher note in batting perspective as Zimbabwe's top runscorer with an aggregate of 273 runs in across six matches, including of three half-centuries and his runs came at an healthy average of 45.50, with a scintillating strike rate of 84.52 and he also picked up four wickets in the tournament.
+He had a prolific tournament with the bat, where he ended up the 2022 edition of the Under-19 World Cup on a higher note in batting perspective as Zimbabwe's top runscorer with an aggregate of 273 runs in across six matches, including of three half-centuries and his runs came at an healthy average of 45.50, with a strike rate of 84.52 and he also picked up four wickets in the tournament.
 His emergence in youth level caught the eyes of the selectors and within a space of ten months, he earned his maiden call-up to join the senior domestic set up in order to play top-flight first-class cricket matches.

 He made his first-class debut for Mountaineers against Mashonaland Eagles in the 2022–23 Logan Cup on 11 December 2022.
 His first-class debut was itself came under the serendipitous circumstance, as he was announced as a concussion substitute for Spencer Magodo and Bennett walked out to bat at number five position during Mountaineers's second innings.
 Magodo was ruled out retired hurt after a blow to his head in the second innings of Mountaineers during the fixture between Mountaineers and Eagles on 11 December 2022.
 He made his T20 debut for Mountaineers against Lions on 20 February 2023 during the 2022–23 Zimbabwe Domestic Twenty20 Competition.
 He made his List A debut for Mountaineers against Southern Rocks on 27 October 2023 during the 2023–24 Pro50 Championship.